 It’s not surprising that we use more electricity in the summer.
-We try to beat the heat by cranking up the AC.
-Not to mention, the increased outdoors activities turn into extra loads of bathing suits, beach towels, and muddy clothes.
+We try to beat the heat by cranking up the air conditioner.
+The kids are home from school watching television and using their favorite electronics.
+And when they do go outside, those additional activities turn into extra loads of laundry from all the bathing suits, beach towels, and muddy clothes.

 1. Adjust Your Thermostat

 If you don’t want your electricity bill to skyrocket in the summer, the U.S. Department of Energy recommends the following thermostat settings: